Holiday events have returned with a bang. There’s a fun experience for anyone who needs some festive cheer.

 Gilmore Car Museum in Hickory Corners is setting up a tunnel of lights for you to drive through.
 A ticket includes a tour through the festive grounds, a visit with Santa, a maze of holiday inflatables and a chance to see the museum’s world-class car collection.
 Tickets are available for 5 to 9 p.m.
 Thursdays-Sundays with additional dates in December.

 The first day of December means Marshall gets merry with a mile of light displays at the fairgrounds.
-It’ll be open on the weekends for all of December (except for holiday days).
-Admission is $10 per car or $20 for a bus.
+It’ll be open Thursday through Sunday for all of December (including Christmas Eve).
+There will be special events throughout the month, including visits from Santa, crafts and a live nativity.
+Admission is $10 per car or $20 for a van or bus.

 Barn Theatre opens up every December for carols, dessert and hot cocoa.
 Your favorite actors will be there for an evening of Christmas songs in the Rehearsal Shed.

-For unique handmade gifts, the Art Center is filled up with crafts and art from Michigan makers.
-This year’s theme is “Kaleidoscope,” reflecting all of the different genres of art.
+For unique handmade gifts, the Art Center of Battle Creek is filled with crafts and art from Michigan makers.
 It will be open 11 a.m. to 3 p.m.
-Tuesdays through Thursdays and Saturdays until Dec.
-23.
+Tuesdays through Thursdays and Saturdays.

 The four stories of Eastend Studio & Gallery in Marshall will be full of artists, crafters and makers.
 You can wander through the galleries and ballroom for unique, handmade gifts.